jslowbro/Work/README.txt

 ****
 All projects have their respective branches
 ****
-Documentation can be found in docs folder
+Documentation can be found in docs branch
 ****